ssedinnn/IT-Home-Lab/Lab 02 - Domain Client Deployment/README.md

 ![Mounted_Folder_Verification](img/Mounted_Folder_Verification.png)

-To test the shared folder, I added an image to the folder and it ended up appearing in both folders, showing the shared folder functions correctly.
+To test the shared folder, I added an image to the folder on my host computer.
+The image also appeared in the shared folder on the Windows Server virtual machine, confirming that the shared folder was working correctly.

 ## *Challenges*